seandstewart/bardly/pending/romances/a-winter-s-tale/uncut.md

 Would sing her song and dance her turn; now here,
 At upper end o' the table, now i' the middle;
 On his shoulder, and his; her face o' fire
-With labour and the thing she took to quench it,
+With labor and the thing she took to quench it,
 She would to each one sip.
 You are retired,
 As if you were a feasted one and not
 The hostess of the meeting: pray you, bid